tlepple/data_origination_workshop/README.md

  * Instance Specs: (min 4 core w/ 16 GB ram & 30 GB of disk) -- add more RAM if you have it to spare.

 ---
-###  Install Git tools and pull this repo.
-*  ssh into your new Ubuntu 20.04 instance and run the below command:

----
 ### Create user datagen
 ```
 ##########################################################################################